jordanconway/puppet-rdiff_backup/README.md

 The remote path on the rdiff server where backups will live - this should not be changed.
 Type String(absolute_path), Default value: $::rdiff_backup::client::remote_path

 #####`exclude`
-Array of file/directory paths to exclude from the backup path.
-Type Array, Default value: undef
+String of single or Array of multiple file/directory paths to exclude from the backup path.
+Type Array/String, Default value: undef

 #####`include`
-Array of file/directory paths to include with the backup path..
+String of single or Array of multiple file/directory paths to include with the backup path..
 Similar to exclude but include matched files instead.
 Unlike exclude, this option will also match parent directories.
-Type Array, Default value: undef
+Type Array/String, Default value: undef

 #####`rdiff_server`
 The rdiff-backup server that the backup will be sent to - this should not be changed.
 Type String, Default value: $::rdiff_backup::client::rdiff_server